walthertimmer/python-data-engineering/README.md

 Secrets should be put in Kubernetes secret to be used by the Docker container.
 Docker container itself and the repo should not contain secrets.

+Possibility is to set it up with ansible-vault en create the secrets during a normal config run.

 ```bash
 kubectl create secret generic python-data-engineering \
     --namespace argo \